 He wasn’t the only family member to be arrested around this time as I discovered tracing back the Farrell line.
 For reference here’s the basic family tree below because this can get a little complicated.

-My great-grandfather is Leo Farrell (who my Da is named after) and he was born in early 1893, one of eight children that survived (there were ten born in total) to Terence Bellew McManus Farrell and Mary Farrell (nee Byrne).
-Leo was a railway engineer who worked in the CIE yards in Inchicore and was also an active Trade Union member.
+Let’s being with my great-grandfather Leo Farrell (who my Da is named after), he was born in early 1893, one of eight children that survived (there were ten born in total) to Terence Bellew McManus Farrell and Mary Farrell (nee Byrne).
+Leo was a railway engineer who worked in the CIE yards in Inchicore and was also an active Trade Union member with the Irish Engineering and Foundry Workers Union among others.
 He was also quite an athlete in his younger days, he was a member of Clonliffe Harriers running club.
 I’ve recently found a reference to Leo winning a one-mile race for Clonliffe Harriers back in 1911 when he would have been around 18.
-There is a short report on the race from the Dublin Daily Express showing Leo comfortably finishing the race in a sub 5 minute time.
+There is a short report on the race from the Dublin Daily Express (below) showing Leo comfortably finishing the race in a sub 5 minute time.
+My Dad remembered him as a kind and generous man, who despite his athletic past was short and rotund with a big appetite.

 Leo’s younger brother Terence Patrick Farrell was born in late 1898.
 The younger Terence is quite an interesting character and it was he who was also arrested in December 1920, the same time as Thomas Kieran and from very close by too.
 Terence had grown up in the family home on Anne Street North, just off the city’s north quays near to the markets area however, the family later moved to 32 Mountjoy Street, just around the corner from Blessington Street where the Kieran’s lived.